The Prime Geodesic Theorem for $\mathrm{PSL}_{2}(\mathbb{Z}[i])$ and Spectral Exponential Sums: Proof of Theorem

-which we will apply in the process of evaluating the second moment for sums of Kloosterman sums.
-One sees that the term $D$ in Theorem~\ref{Kuznetsov} turns out to be
+This asymptotic formula is used in our estimation of the second moment of sums of Kloosterman sums over Gaussian integers.
+The contribution of the term $D$ in Theorem~\ref{Kuznetsov} becomes

-Analysing the remaining terms in the Kuznetsov formula, we bound the second moment of~\eqref{D}.
-In the following, we compute the contributions of $C, \, U$, and $S$ separately.
-For the above $\varphi$, simple consideration shows that
+It suffices to analyse the remaining terms in the Kuznetsov formula to reduce the problem to the evaluation of the second moment of~\eqref{D}.
+In the following, we compute the contributions of $C$, $U$, and $S$, separately.
+For the above test function $\varphi$, a simple consideration shows that